Justice League International

 Page 16, panel 4

 Abdul Abdullah Abdul tells Batman that Booster and Beetle were gassed and removed from their quarters.
-Though this seems insignificant at the time, it will turn out to be more significant that it first appears.
+(This will turn out to be more significant than it first appears.)

 return to top